AI in healthcare: Introduction

 By taking full advantage of AI technology, healthcare professionals can foster innovation, improve patient outcomes and make healthcare delivery models more efficient, effective and patient-centric.
 However, it is necessary to address ethical, regulatory and privacy considerations to ensure responsible and equitable deployment of AI in health care.

-The Impact of AI in healthcare in healthcare
+The Impact of AI in healthcare

 Find out how AI is transforming patient care delivery, improving outcomes, and enhancing the patient experience.